apache/cloudstack-www/blog/2024-05-21-Daniel-VP/index.md

 environments.
 Telecom companies and cloud providers, in particular, stand to benefit from CloudStack's ability to streamline VM management, enhance security, and provide detailed cost and resource tracking.
-Read the full interview bellow.
+Read the full interview below.

 #### What exactly is the role of VP of Apache CloudStack?